God the Father in Orthodox Iconography

 Many interpreters of this vision identify the Son of Man with the Ancient of Days: ‘Interpreting “coming to the Ancient of Days” spatially would be ignorant, because the Godhead is not present in space, but fills everything.
 These words really mean that the Son has attained the glory of the Father’ (St. Cyril of Alexandria).
 This interpretation was firmly established in the teaching of the Church and expressed in her hymnography, ‘Mentally perceiving Thy secrets, O Lover of mankind, in purity of mind Daniel beheld Thee on the cloud, like the coming Son of Man, O Judge and King of all nations’ (Canon to the Prophet Daniel and the three youths).
 Since God appears here in a vision of a single person and due to the heterogeneity of interpretations, the Church decided not to rely entirely on this prophetic vision, thereby not considering it a sufficient basis for the depiction of God the Father.

-From the sense of the relationship of the Son and the Father, and also how even in the theophanies of the Old Testament (usually interpreted in Church Tradition as theophanies of Christ), the Trinity might be considered to be present as a whole (as when St John Chrysostom in his exegesis of the Gospel of John mentions God the Father appearing to Moses when often those theophanies are described in Tradition as of Christ), however, also emerged the iconography depicting the Ancient of Days.
+From the sense of the relationship of the Son and the Father (described by our Lord Jesus in his discourse at the Last Supper, John 13-17), and also how even in the theophanies of the Old Testament (usually interpreted in Church Tradition as theophanies of Christ) the Trinity might be considered to be present as a whole (as when St John Chrysostom in his exegesis of the Gospel of John mentions God the Father appearing to Moses), also emerged the iconography depicting the Ancient of Days.
 The Orthodox scholar Eric Jobe has offered a review of the issues, in which he concludes that “The One Essence of God cannot be depicted in a direct manner, but the idea of it may be referenced symbolically through these eidos [idea-depicted-as-symbol] icons.
 Nevertheless, these icons remain on the cusp of canonical permissibility, and they should be treated with caution.”
-What Dr. Jobe calls eidos icons could also be considered including figures of theophanies in the Old Testament, such as the vision to Daniel of the Ancient of Days, often interpreted as a type of Christ our God, but also sometimes as of God the Gather.
+What Dr. Jobe calls eidos icons could also be considered including figures of theophanies in the Old Testament, such as the vision to Daniel of the Ancient of Days, often again interpreted as a type of Christ our God but also sometimes as of God the Father.

-Holy Trinity Monastery’s temple in Jordanville NY has a beautiful icon of the Trinity with God the Father, and also another type of the same featured above the altar, which is visible in the photo below at the top behind the Cross.
+Holy Trinity Monastery’s temple in Jordanville NY has a beautiful patronal icon of the Trinity with the Ancient of Days, and also another type of the same featured above the altar, which is visible in the photo below at the top behind the Cross.
 The ceiling iconography is especially breathtaking as part of a sequence related to the Trinity.

 A number of icons with the depiction of the Ancient of Days have been wonder-working over the centuries, including the Kursk Root icon.
 Their beauty and miracle-working inform Orthodox Christian tradition.
-Truly, God’s ways are mysterious, and one can love and venerate such icons while being aware of the ultimate mystery of the Holy Trinity, communicated by canonical warnings as being beyond human ken.
+Truly, God’s ways are mysterious, and one can love and venerate such icons while being aware that the ultimate mystery of the Holy Trinity is communicated by canonical warnings as being beyond human ken.

-(The photo above was taken this past week on the Feast of St. Vladimir, on my unworthy first-year anniversary of ordination as a Deacon, with my mentor and friend Fr.
-Felipe Balingit, with whom I had the blessing to serve; you can see the beautiful image of God the Father right behind the Cross, with — not mainly visible due to the Cross– the figure of the child Jesus Christ in His lap and the Holy Spirit symbolized by a dove.)
+(The photo above was taken on the Feast of St. Vladimir, on my unworthy first-year anniversary of ordination as a Deacon, with my mentor and friend Fr.
+Felipe Balingit; you can see the beautiful image of God the Father right behind the Cross, with — not mainly visible due to the Cross– the figure of the child Jesus Christ in His lap and the Holy Spirit symbolized by a dove.)

 Standard